Government Cloud Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 In 2009, the United States launched the data.gov portal.
 Since then, there has been a rapid increase in the systematic opening of government data around the world.
 Cloud is responsible for the transparency of government data, which promotes the government's accountability and reduces corruption.
 It also helps in empowering citizens and helps to solve complex public problems bringing a wider range of expertise and knowledge to bear on public problems.

-The skills gap is the major challenge faced by cloud computing companies.
+The skills gap is one of major challenge faced by cloud computing companies.
 As per IBM, shortage of skills in cloud technologies is one of their topmost prediction in 2018.
 OpRamp's Cloud Skills Survey also says that most of the enterprises are planning to go for a hybrid model where they will shift certain specialized workload to managed service providers and also the re-skill internal team.

 Scope of the Report